Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 I spent years wondering why so many people love liriope.
 It just looks like a small bunch of grass.
-Sure it makes a neat border along paths, pools and flowerbeds, but it just looked boring to me.
+Sure it makes a tidy border along paths, pools and flowerbeds, but it just looked boring to me.
 Turns out I was seeing it during the wrong season.
 When liriope blooms in the fall, it is transformed into a lovely addition to any landscape.

-What Is Liriope?
+What is Liriope?

 Liriope is a small, grasslike plant that is not actually a grass.
 Nicknamed “monkey grass” and “lily turf”, it’s not a lily either.
 Rather, it is related to the houseplants, sansevieria (mother in laws tongue) and dracaena (lucky bamboo).
 It is native to East Asia and perennial in zones 6 through 11 depending on the variety.
 It is evergreen in zones 7 through 11.
 In zone 6, you should cut down the dead foliage in the spring to allow the new foliage to grow.
 The foliage can be dark green or variegated white and green.